 - Approved projects last a minimum of 10 weeks, with an ideal length of three months

-- Mitacs will award successful applicants $5,200 in funding to support the student’s travel and accommodation costs, based on a 12-week internship.
+- Mitacs will award all successful Canadian applicants $5,200 in funding to support the student’s travel and accommodation costs, based on a 12-week internship.
 Mitacs funding is provided in lieu of the DAAD monthly stipend.

 Mitacs and the DAAD strive to ensure that RISE-Globalink Research Internship students have a high-quality research experience with talented PhD students who facilitate expanding their knowledge and provide hands-on training in their field of study.